 Legislative Action and Rule Making

-Legislative Action and Rule Making for Emissions Reductions.
+Legislative Action and Rule Making for Emissions Reductions

-The implementation of the Climate Action Plan (CAP) will require the legislature to advance significant legislation and funding to support the actions.
-The Global Warming Solutions Act (GWSA) also requires that the Secretary of the Agency of Natural Resources adopt rules consistent with the Climate Action Plan, as adopted, on or before December 1, 2022.
-The following is a collective suite of actions which will require legislative action or rulemaking to achieve the GWSA requirements for curbing greenhouse gas emissions.
+The implementation of the CAP will require the legislature to pass significant legislation and the funding necessary to support the actions.
+The GWSA also requires that the Secretary of the Agency of Natural Resources adopt rules consistent with the initial Climate Action Plan, as adopted, on or before December 1, 2022.
+The following is a collective suite of actions that will require legislative action or rulemaking to achieve the GWSA requirements for curbing greenhouse gas emissions.
 These are all considered by the Council to be a high priority for immediate action.
-Other high priority actions not related to emissions reductions, are contained within the plan but not shown here.
+Other high priority actions not related to emissions reductions, as well as adaptation, resilience and sequestration, are contained within the plan but not shown here.